intersystems-ru/port/README.md

     <img src="https://img.shields.io/badge/Port-enabled-green.svg" height="18">
 </p>

 > STOP!
 UNKNOWN DANGERS LIES AHEAD: You are on the `nightly` branch, the most recent additions can be found here.
-However keep in mind that they might be experimental and compatibility with the `master` branch is not guaranteed, you're adviced to use this branch only for further developments!
+However keep in mind that they might be experimental and compatibility with the `master` branch is not guaranteed, you're advised to use this branch only for further developments!

 # Port